 make action GIFs like this at MakeaGif

-All the great movies open with a scene in which the monstrous villain attacks but we can’t really see much.
-Steven Spielberg proved this formula works in “Jaws” and it works here.
-Little Jo heads to the storm shelter with her parents and Toto-lookalike dog Toby only to witness her father get sucked up through the weakened storm door.
+All great movies open with a scene in which the monstrous villain attacks but we can’t really see much.
+Steven Spielberg proved this formula works in “Jaws” and it works here and countless other times.
+Little Jo heads to the storm shelter with her parents and Toto-lookalike Toby only to witness her father get sucked up through the weakened storm door.
 It’s a traumatic moment for the character that defines her and it sets the pace for the spectacle that is about to await us.

 5 - Double Waterspout Twister aka “We Got Cows” Twistervia GIPHY